A list of our San Francisco favorites that are not readily grouped into an "Adventure"

 Pig and Whistle, an Inner Richmond (close to USF) British pub with a gregarious crowd.

-Tunnel Top Bar, a cozy Union Square bar with a DJ upstairs.
+Tunnel Top Bar, fun Union Square bar with a DJ upstairs.

 Beer and Grill (Bistro Gambrinus), a NOPA Eastern European bar with an extensive beer selection.
 Close to USF.

-Sutter Station, a local informal dive bar in the Financial District.
+Sutter Station, festive local dive bar in the Financial District.